chunky/sb3_to_coral/README.md

 python3 ./run_tflite.py MountainCarContinuous-v0 model_quant_edgetpu
 ```

+## Benchmarking

+I was curious to explore how the Coral actually performs. bench.sh should
+reproduce a file with a variety of NN sizes, then benchmark them all.

+A few things about the benchmark:
+* For completeness, there's a non-quantised "edgetpu" file built; it
+    should perform exactly the same as the CPU non-quantised one [because
+    it can't run on the Coral]
+* The benchmark simply samples the observation space for pushing through
+    TFLite, but doesn't actually execute the Gym.
+One can imagine perverse
+    edge cases here.
+* This manufactures NNs, but they aren't trained to completion.
+One can
+    imagine perverse edge cases here, too.
+* Simple fully-connected NNs such as these RL models enjoy may not be
+    a great use case for the Coral

 ## Extras

 The full chain, implemented here, to go from SB3 (Torch) to Coral is: